7 Best AI Research Assistants (2026): Hallucination-Verified

 Elicit's defining feature is the extraction table, define the columns you care about (sample size, methodology, key findings, effect direction) and Elicit populates a row per paper across hundreds.
 This single capability collapses systematic-review timelines from weeks to days.

-Where it stands out: systematic reviews.
-If your task is "find 200 papers on X, extract the methodology and outcomes from each, build a comparison table", nothing else in this guide approaches Elicit.
+Use Elicit when the question can already be structured.
+If your task is "find 200 papers on X, extract the methodology and outcomes from each, build a comparison table", nothing else in this guide approaches it.
+It is weaker for open-ended exploration because it rewards precise schema design.
+Pricing includes a free tier with 5,000 credits/month and Plus from $12/month.

 3. Consensus: Best for evidence-grounded answers (H/V 0.09, peer-reviewed only)